cameraui/sdk/go/docs/api/camera.md

 <a name="BasePlugin"></a>

-## type CallbackInvoker

-CallbackInvoker is the pull\-callback dispatch handle passed to NvrPlayback\-style handlers.
-Mirrors \*rpc.CallbackInvoker's surface so the SDK does not force a hard import on the RPC package at the type level — the concrete \*rpc.CallbackInvoker satisfies this interface.

-	type CallbackInvoker interface {
-	    Invoke(method string, args ...any)
-	    Active() bool
-	}

-<a name="Camera"></a>

 ## type Camera

 Camera is the raw camera data structure delivered from the server \(database row \+ resolved sources\).